Many avid royal fans will remember Lady Louise's sweet smile from Duchess Catherine and Prince William's iconic 2011 royal wedding.

-To this day, photos of the angelic blonde seated in a horse-drawn carriage next to her cousin Prince Harry still warms our heart.
+To this day, photos of the angelic blonde seated in a horse-drawn carriage next to her cousin Prince Harry still warm our hearts.

-Lady Louise was only eight years old when she made her global debut as one of the bridesmaids at the Duchess Catherine of Cambridge's wedding to Prince William in 2011.
+Lady Louise was only eight-years-old when she made her global debut as one of the bridesmaids at Duchess Catherine of Cambridge's wedding to Prince William in 2011.

 The youngster was joined by Margarita Armstrong-Jones, Grace Van Cutsem, Eliza Lopes, and pageboys Tom Pettifer and William-Lowther Pinkerton.

 The only daughter of Prince Edward, Earl of Wessex, and Sophie, Countess of Wessex was born on 8 November 2003.

 Sophie was rushed to hospital a month before her due date and at the time, Prince Edward was on a royal tour of Mauritius.